-FSU COM has adopted a pass/fail grading system for the first and second years.
-See page 31 in the Student Handbook for Definition of Grades.
-To receive a grade of Pass, a student must complete all of the following:
+FSU COM has adopted a pass/fail grading system for the first and second years (see page 32 in the Student Handbook).
+To receive a grade of Pass, a student must meet all of the following requirements:

-- A final average ≥ 70% on the total of all examination and graded quiz questions.
+- 1) A final average ≥ 70% on the total of all examination questions (i.e., total number correct/total number graded questions).
 (Formative quizzes do not contribute to the final exam average.)
 An average below 70% will receive a grade of fail which will require remediation or repetition of the course, as determined by decision of the Student Evaluation and Promotion Committee.
-A student whose performance is below passing during the semester - <65% on any one exam is required to engage in and complete a Performance Improvement Program in consultation with the Course Director.
+A student whose performance is below passing during the semester - <65% on any one exam OR is required to engage in and complete a Performance Improvement Program in consultation with the Course Director.
 The purpose of this program is to assist the student in developing the skills and habits necessary to succeed in the curriculum as well as to address specific performance deficits.